Originally designed with surfers in mind, the humble rashie has become an essential piece of practical swimwear for all.

 - Multi-panel Construction.
 Multi-panel construction allows for different sections of fabrics for separate body parts (like arms and torso in the case of a rashie) to be sewn together in panels.
 Again, this allows the user increased mobility, wet or dry.
 Multi-panel construction also lends itself to interesting design, as different patterned or printed fabrics can be easily combined.
 This is the case with our Boys Pelagic Long Sleeve Rashie, where the arm panels feature one of our exclusive hand-painted prints while the torso fabric is a block deep blue.

 - Unique Styling.
 A rashie design that passes the tricky tween-approved ‘cool’ test is key…but we wanted to develop a style that was truly unique and ideally something that parents would love to look at too.
 After lots of time in the studio, our incredibly talented in-house designer came up with a winner.
-Our unique, hand-painted watercolour pelagic fish print was inspired by the blue water fish species of coastal Australia.
-The contrast paneling with sleeve Pelagic detail is just right against the block blue and this rashie coordinates perfectly with our Boys Pelagic Boardies.
+Our unique, hand-painted watercolour pelagic fish print was inspired by the bluewater fish species of coastal Australia.
+The contrast panelling with sleeve Pelagic detail is just right against the block blue and this rashie coordinates perfectly with our Boys Pelagic Boardies.

 Sun Protection.
 Making sure our rashie fabric was UPF 50+ for maximum sun protection was non-negotiable for us.